 The idea of imposing a ban on all depictions of people, particularly Muhammad, dates to the 20th century, he said.
 With the Wikipedia entry, he added, what you are dealing with is not medieval illustrations, you are dealing with modern media

 More than 180,000 worldwide have joined an online protest claiming the images, shown on European-language pages and taken from

 The images at the centre of the protest appear on most of the European versions of the web encyclopaedia, though not on Arabic sites.
 On two of the images, Muhammad's face is veiled, a practice followed in Islamic art since the 16th century.
 But

-Wikipedia can do is blur or blank out the faces.
+argue the least Wikipedia can do is blur or blank out the faces.

 In a robust statement on the site, Wikipedia's editors state: Wikipedia recognises that there are cultural traditions among some Muslim groups that prohibit depictions of Muhammad and other prophets and that some Muslims are offended when those

 traditions are violated.
 However, the prohibitions are not universal among Muslim communities, particularly with the Shia who, while prohibiting the images, are less strict about it.

 Since Wikipedia is an encyclopedia with the goal of representing all topics from a neutral point of view, Wikipedia is not censored for the benefit of any particular group.

 So long as they are relevant to the article and do not violate any of Wikipedia's existing policies, nor the law of the US state of Florida where Wikipedia's servers are hosted, no content or images will be removed because people find them